-Indian squad hit by Covid-19 positive cases at ICC Men’s Under 19 Cricket World Cup: Report
+Indian squad hit by Covid-19 positive cases at U19 World Cup, captain Dhull among those isolating

-A total of six Indian players are isolating after positive results for Covid-19, forcing them out of the Group B World Cup game against Ireland in Trinidad on Wednesday, reported PTI.
+A total of six Indian players are isolating after positive results for Covid-19, forcing them out of the Group B World Cup game against Ireland in Trinidad on Wednesday, the Board of Control for Cricket in India said.

-India Under-19 skipper Yash Dhull, his deputy Sheikh Rasheed, Aaradhya Yadav, Vasu Vats, Manav Parakh, and Siddharth Yadav were the ones who tested positive according to PTI .
+India Under-19 skipper Yash Dhull, his deputy Sheikh Rasheed, Aaradhya Yadav, Vasu Vats, Manav Parakh, and Sidharth Yadav were the ones who tested positive according to PTI.
+The development was confirmed by BCCI by a press release signed by secretary Jay Shah.

+“The India U19 squad currently taking part in the ICC Under 19 Men’s Cricket World Cup 2022 have reported COVID-19 positive cases following RT-PCR and Rapid Antigen Tests.
+Ahead of their second Group B clash against Ireland U19 on Wednesday morning, six members out of the 17-member squad were ruled out of selection,” the BCCI statement said.

 During the India innings, commentator Alan Wilkins said, “In case you are just joining us, India are not led by Yash Dhull, not by SK Rasheed, we have heard all kinds of word from the Indian camp.
 Rotation, we’ve also heard there’s possible illness in the camp.
 I am sure there will be some clarity on that in time to come.”